 One of the main goals of freediving training is to learn to listen to your body and to aware, understand, and control it.
 Together with the development of these skills appear confidence in oneself and one’s actions, which is very important for good relaxation, concentration, and control of the emotional state.
 A confident and calm freediver not only increases his own performance but also becomes an excellent partner and a reliable person to ensure safety.

-Freediving is a gateway to a healthier lifestyle.
-Often with this newly found heightened awareness and understanding of your body, freedivers begin to pay more attention not only to the training itself but also to take more care of our overall health, daily routine and nutrition.
-Very dedicated freedivers monitor their diet carefully and even keep a special training and nutrition diary – which will positively affect their overall health in the future and bring better diving results.
+One of the less obvious health benefits of freediving is a newly found awareness and understanding of one’s body.
+Freediving becomes a gateway to a healthier lifestyle as freedivers begin to pay more attention to training and take more care of their general condition, daily routine, and nutrition.
+Very dedicated freedivers monitor their diet carefully and even keep a special training and nutrition diary, which positively affects their overall health in the future and brings better diving results.

 Sign up for our Freediving sessions for all levels.